akf0676/packet-react/Chapter_03/README.md

 Along with standard types, it is also possible to validate custom types.
 See Example in Chapter 03 Commit  Chapter 03 - Props and PropTypes
 Custom PropType Validation with Warning Message for Headings [e7c20cf]

+## Specifying default props
+You are able to define some default values for props.
+This is useful when parent component is passing props based on some condition or not passing some props at all due to some change,

+## Modifying this.props.children
+`this.props.children` is a special prop, as React captures all the children that are present in the opening and closing tag into props that can be accessed.
+Some of this adjustment to App.js was done in the coding in Chapter 02

+##State
+Every component can have its own state in React.
+The main difference between state and props is that props are passed to the component from the parent component; whereas, state is something that is internal to the component.

+Props are passed with the compone is instantiated, State is something that can change over time.
+Changes in state affect the rendering of components.
+**State should be introduced only when it is required**.

+###Setting initial state
+The initial state can be set using the getInitialState function.
+State can be accessed similar to props using this.state.

+###Setting State
+Updating state is also easy using the setState() function.

+###Avoding State
+If a component does not change, then there is no need to use state.
+It's better to depend on props passed by the parent component in that case.
+This also avoids re-rendering of the component again and again as changes to state initiate a re-render of the component.

+###State versus props